Spring Term 2

 This week we have celebrated Shrove Tuesday and Ash Wednesday.
 The children have learnt about the importance of both days, through listening to Bible scripture and a Children’s Liturgy on Wednesday.
 The children have written Lent Promises for the next 40 days and nights.
 As the children wrote their promises they considered the words, giving, fasting, prayer and understanding.
 They then made a promise linked to each.

 Today we listened to a Bible story (Luke 5, 1-11) about how Jesus chose his first disciples.
 The children first listened to the story from the Bible, listening carefully to the word of God.
 We then watched a video that explained the story further.
 The children then had time to reflect and think about why Jesus chose Simon and Peter and why those chose to go with Jesus.
 We talked about the faith that Simon and Peter had shown in Jesus, following his word and never questioning him.
 Jesus thanked them for their faith by filling their nets with fish.

 The children discussed this and considered the qualities that Peter and Simon showed and the qualities that the children look for in a friend.
-They then wrote all the qualities they look for around a picture of friends as a reminder of what Jesus looked for in his disciples.

 The Good Samaritan